Contains the active ingredient modafinil

 - are under 18 or over 65 years old

-- history of mental health problems for e.g. depression, anxiety, bipolar disorder etc.
+- history of mental health problems such as depression, anxiety or bipolar disorder

 - kidney or liver problems